Medan North Sumatra, Indonesia Travel Guide

 Save screenpictures of your bookings, passport details, and emergency contacts on your phone.
 Access is possible even without internet or if physical documents are lost.

-Evident in the Maimun Palace and further historical sites.
+Evident in the Maimun Palace and other historical sites.

 Encounter distinct traditions of various Batak groups.